ltatka/oscillatorDB/README.md

 ## Adding to Database

 New models can be added en masse provided that all antimony files are stored in a single folder.
-You will also need to provide the oscillation status (True, False, 'damped').
+You will also need to provide the oscillation status (True, False).
 The number of nodes/species will automatically be counted provided that the antimony file starts with listing the species as shown below.
 '''
 var S0
 var S1